The Kaleidoscope Mentoring Program (KMP)

-Newcomers bring talent, innovation and international expertise to Western Australia, but they need information and networks to succeed.
-The Kaleidoscope Mentoring Program connects skilled and professional migrants and refugees with mentors in their field.
-Mentors help guide newcomers on a pathway to find employment within their industry.
-This benefits both the newcomers and employers in Western Australia by sharing of new ideas and boosting business development and cultural diversity in both the workplace and the community.
+Mentors guide newcomers on a pathway to find employment within their industry.
+This benefits both the newcomers and employers in Western Australia by sharing new ideas and boosting business development and cultural diversity in both the workplace and the community.

-Employer partners – recruited for the program – provide eligible job seekers with access to professional mentors.
-Mentors work with their mentees to build an understanding of:
+Mentors work with their mentees to help them build an understanding of:

 - Australian workplace culture

-The program runs for a minimum of 18 hours over three months with mentors and mentees working together for approximately 1.5 hours each week.
+Each KMP cycle runs for three (3) months during which the mentors and the mentee work together for a minimum of 18 hours or approximately 1.5 hours each week.
 Connections can be through:

 - face-to-face meetings